Malaysian Malayalees: Education

-Malayalam medium schools were established in estates where Malayalees were the majority, around the 1920s in order to provide primary education for the Malayalee children.
+Malayalam medium schools were established in estates where Malayalees were the majority, around the 1920s in order to provide primary education for Malayalee children.
 Setting up a school for the Malayalees was one of the condition set by the Malayalee Kanganis to bring labourers into Malaya.
-However, financial status of the Malayalee clerks and merchants enabled them in enrolling their children to English medium schools.
-During the World War II, these Malayalam medium schools closed due to the Japanese occupation in Malaya.
-The schools were later opened till the Independence of Malaya (1957).
+However, the financial status of the Malayalee clerks and merchants enabled them to enrol their children to English medium schools.
+During World War II, these Malayalam medium schools closed due to the Japanese occupation in Malaya.
+The schools were later opened until the Independence of Malaya (1957).

-In year 1939, The Singapore Malayalee Hindu Samajam provided Malayalam classes at night for the younger generation in order to create a chance for the youths to learn Malayalam.
-Then, in year 1946, a Malayalam school was established in Segamat, with an enrollment of 80 students.
+In 1939, the Singapore Malayalee Hindu Samajam provided Malayalam classes at night for the younger generation in order to create a chance for the youths to learn Malayalam.
+In 1946, a Malayalam school was established in Segamat, with an enrollment of 80 students.
 The school was also approved by the Johor State Education Department.
 Estates in Padang Rengas, Labu, and Johor Bahru were known to have Malayalam medium schools in existence before the Independence of Malaya.

-After the Independence of Malaya, many of these schools were shut down permanently whereas some schools were converted to Tamil Medium Schools, to provide education for all Indians.
+After the Independence of Malaya, many of these schools were shut down permanently.
+Some schools were converted to Tamil medium schools, to provide education for all Indians.
 The Malayalam medium schools converted into Tamil medium schools includes SJKT Ladang Gapis, Padang Rengas and SJKT Masai, Masai.
 Around the early 1970s, the Malayalee Associations in Peninsular Malaysia provided Malayalam classes to preserve the language.
 The classes were held for children and adults based on the Standard Malayalam.
-However, the syllabus for all Malayalam classes conducted in Malaysia were not streamlined.
+However, the syllabi for all Malayalam classes conducted in Malaysia were not streamlined.
 Today, Malayalam classes are still being provided by numerous Malayalee Associations throughout Peninsular Malaysia.

-Besides, the Kerala Bandhu was published as a weekly newspaper in Batu Pahat, Johore around the 1920s.
+The Kerala Bandhu was published as a weekly newspaper in Batu Pahat, Johore around the 1920s.
 The newspaper was later printed in Singapore due to the high population of Malayalees there and renamed as Malaysia Malayali around the early 1970s.
-It was published as a daily newspaper in Singapore till the month of December, 1988.
+It was published as a daily newspaper in Singapore till December, 1988.

-In the year 1931, the very first Malayalee Reading Room in Malaya was founded in Jelf Road (Regat Tun Perak), Ipoh.
+In 1931, the first Malayalee reading room in Malaya was founded in Jelf Road (Regat Tun Perak), Ipoh.
 The reading room provided newspapers, magazines, and Malayalam books for general reading.
-The reading room was also known as a place of discussion and a place to conduct Malayali cultural events.
+The reading room was also a place of discussion and a place to conduct Malayali cultural events.